New England Patriots vs. Tennessee Titans NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - New England is 3-3 against the spread, and 2-4 overall, at home this year.

-- In six games at home this year, New England has hit the over three times.
+- In six home games this season, New England has gone over the total three times.

-- This year away from home, Tennessee is 4-1 against the spread and 4-1 overall.
+- This season in away games, Tennessee is 4-1 against the spread and 4-1 overall.

-- The Titans are winless ATS (0-1) as 5.5-point underdogs or more away from home.

-- In four of five away games this season, Tennessee has hit the over.
+- This season, in five away games, Tennessee has hit the over four times.

 - This season, Titans away games average 50.2 points, 6.2 more than this matchup's over/under (44).